JuliaDataScience/JuliaDataScience/contents/dataframes.md

 """; M=JDS)
 ```

+This way of using functions to wrap around basic functionality from programming languages and packages is quite common.
-Basically, you can think of programming languages and packages as providers of building blocks.
+Basically, you can think of Julia and DataFrames as providers of building blocks.
+They provide very **generic** building blocks which allow you to build things for your **specific** use-case like this grades example.
 By using the blocks, you can make a data analysis script, control a robot or whatever you like to build.
-In this function, we use building blocks from Julia and DataFrames.jl to build our own logic.

 So far, the examples were quite cumbersome since we had to use indexes.
-In the next sections, we will show more powerful capabilities of DataFrames.jl.
+In the next sections, we will show more powerful building blocks provided by DataFrames.jl.

 ## Indexing